awsdocs/aws-xray-developer-guide/doc-source/xray-daemon-configuration.md

 + `Version` – Daemon configuration file format version\.

-The following configuration file changes the daemon's listening port to 3000, turns off checks for instance metadata, sets a role to use for uploading segments, and changes region and logging options\.

 **Example xray\-daemon\.yaml**
+This configuration file changes the daemon's listening port to 3000, turns off checks for instance metadata, sets a role to use for uploading segments, and changes region and logging options\.

 ```
 Socket: